HelenLloydJeng/Milestone-Project-1/README.md

 3. Navigation to the portfolio should be fast and intuitive.

 ### 📝 **Task List**
-- [ ] Create a dedicated Portfolio Page.
+- [x ] Create a dedicated Portfolio Page.
-- [ ] Organise projects into categories (Plays, Writing, Collaborations).
+- [x ] Organise projects into categories (Plays, Writing, Collaborations).
-- [ ] Include high-quality images and project descriptions.
+- [ x] Include high-quality images and project descriptions.
-- [ ] Optimise load times for multimedia content.
+- [ x] Optimise load times for multimedia content.

 ---
 ## **User Story 2: Drama Enthusiasts**